ekamperi/ekamperi.github.io/_posts/2021-04-13-gini-index-vs-entropy-decision-trees.md

 {% endraw %}
 {% endhighlight %}

 As you may see from the output above, this is a very imbalanced dataset.
-The vast majority (980) of the (1000) observations belong to the "0" class, and only 20 belong to the "1" class.
+The vast majority, 980, of the 1000 observations belong to the "0" class, and only 20 belong to the "1" class.
 We will now fit a decision tree by using Gini as the split criterion.

 {% highlight R %}
 {% raw %}
 # Use gini as the split criterion
 tree.imb <- rpart(cls ~ ., data = hacide.train, parms = list(split = "gini"))
 pred.tree.imb <- predict(tree.imb, newdata = hacide.test)
-accuracy.meas(hacide.test$cls, pred.tree.imb[,2])
+{% endraw %}
+{% endhighlight %}

+Things don't look all that great.
+Although we have a perfect precision (reminder: $$Precision=TP/(TP+FP)$$), meaning that we don't have any false positives, our recall is very low (reminder: $$Recall=TP/(TP+FN)$$, meaning that we have many false negatives.
+So basically, our classifier outputs pretty much always the majority class "0".
+And this is the ROC curve which shows how horrible our performance is.

+{% highlight R %}
+{% raw %}
 roc.curve(hacide.test$cls, pred.tree.imb[,2], plotit = T, main = "Gini index")
 {% endraw %}
 {% endhighlight %}

-And this is the ROC curve which shows how horrible our classifier is.

 <p align="center">
 <img style="width: 70%; height: 70%" src="{{ site.url }}/images/decision_trees/gini_auc.png" alt="Gini vs entropy ROC curve">